Katharina Geppert - the "sustainable" leader

 MSD's sustainable environmental initiatives in Vietnam are strongly supported by Ms. Katharina Geppert: reducing plastic waste, saving energy, limiting waste from printing and production for events, organizing waste collection in cities such as Nha Trang, Phan Thiet, and soon Da Lat.

-In the context of the North being affected by super typhoon Yagi, as General Director of MSD in Vietnam and a member of the Board of Directors of Pharma Group - Pharmaceutical Subcommittee of the European Chamber of Commerce in Vietnam (EuroCham), Ms. Katharina Geppert is working with her staff and colleagues in the industry to realize ideas to help people in the storm-affected areas quickly return to normal life.
+In the context of the North being affected by super typhoon Yagi, in her position as General Director of MSD in Vietnam and a member of the Board of Directors of Pharma Group - Pharmaceutical Subcommittee of the European Chamber of Commerce in Vietnam (EuroCham), Ms. Katharina Geppert is working with her staff and colleagues in the industry to realize ideas to help people in the storm-affected areas quickly return to normal life.

-In addition, in October 2024, MSD will coordinate with the American Chamber of Commerce (AmCham) in Ho Chi Minh City to organize a "Blood Donation Day at MSD office", with the desire to spread the spirit of humanitarian blood donation in the community and continue to create positive impacts for society.
+In addition, in October 2024, MSD will coordinate with the American Chamber of Commerce (AmCham) in Ho Chi Minh City to organize a "Blood Donation Day at MSD office", with the desire to spread the spirit of humanitarian blood donation in the community and continue to create positive impacts on society.
 This will be the third consecutive year that MSD has organized this meaningful activity.

 With the long-term vision of a “sustainable” leader, Ms. Katharina will certainly continue to succeed on the journey of not only leading MSD Vietnam to achieve breakthrough achievements in the pharmaceutical industry, but also spreading sustainable, humane and positive values to the Vietnamese community.